garethdavisUK/SCSICDTVDevice/README.md

 * CDTV_FADE is not implemented, so audio transitions sound off.
 * CDTV_READXL command
 * Any commands that depend on the frame interrupt like CDTV_FRAMECALL
-* Any of the CD audio commands that pass a tracklist (the PLAY commands with 'SEG' in the name)
+* Any of the CD audio commands that use a segment list (the PLAY commands with 'SEG' in the name)
 * Hardware commands like CDTV_FRONTPANEL and CDTV_GENLOCK
 * Front panel buttons, and VFD display of track information during CDDA playback
 * Other undocumented commands like CDTV_OPTIONS and CDTV_DIRECT